stefanv/blog/content/2019-07-05-intelligent-augmentation.md

 ---
-title: Designing for Intelligent Augmentation
+title: "Designing for Intelligent Augmentation"
-tags: ['artifial' 'intelligence', 'machine' 'learning', 'design']
+tags: ['artificial intelligence', 'machine learning', 'design']
 status: published
-summary: How can we better design systems that combine computational inference and human intelligence?
+summary: "How can we better design systems that combine computational inference and human intelligence?"
 ---